-David and I lived at the boys home together, we were really good friends and talked a great deal about the issues of life.
-One hot summers night David came to me and said "I need to talk with you", his voice was shaky.
-I could tell something was eating him up.
-So we went outside the cottage and sat against the house.
-The moon was riding high that night and I still remember the heat of the bricks on my back as this was the side of the house the sun most of the day.
+David and I lived at the boy’s home together; we were good friends and talked frequently about the issues of life.
+One hot summer’s night, David came to me and said he needed to talk to me.
+His voice was shaky, and I could tell something was eating him up.
+So, we went outside the cottage and sat against the house.
+The moon was riding high that night, and I still remember the heat of the bricks on my back; this was the side of the house the sun hit most of the day.
 We both sat down with our backs on the warm bricks.
-He started to ask these questions about marriage and babies, things that neither of us were well versed in.
-It didn't take long before David had told me what all the questions were for.
+He asked me about marriage and babies—things that neither of us were well-versed in.
+It didn't take long before David told me what all the questions were for.

-“Elaine is pregnant", his voice was shaky and nervous.
-“What do I?" he ask.
+“Elaine is pregnant.”
+His voice was shaky and nervous.
+“What do I do?” he asked.
 The answers were not clear to either of us.
-We talked for several more hours and a decision was made.
-David had to marry her, that was the only option, being careful to say "not because she was pregnant but because he loved her.
+We talked for several more hours, and he made a decision.
+David had to marry her; that was the only option, not because she was pregnant, but because he loved her.
 That was my only question to him.
-Do you love her enough to marry her?
+“Do you love her enough to marry her?”
 This I knew nothing about.
-Love to me was a distance word, my mom was the only one who had ever told me that she loved me, to understand what love was much to deep for me at the time.
+Love to me was a distance word; my mom was the only one who had ever told me she loved me.
+Understanding the meaning of love was much too deep for me at the time.

-Elaine and I remained friends through this and she would eventually move to our town and move in with us.
-We fell in love and planned on getting married but the story would soon take a tragic turn.
+Elaine and I remained friends through this, and she would eventually move to our town and move in with us.
+We fell in love and planned on getting married, but the story would soon take a tragic turn.

+Before I go on to Chapter Two of Elaine's Pain, I feel led to ask a question to all who read this.
 What part of Elaine's pain are you carrying?
-I know you know this girl, everyone does!
-Her pain is deep, her laughter is sad, her strength is weak , her words are full yet empty, she is lost!
+I know you know a girl like Elaine—everyone does!
+Her pain is deep.
+Her laughter is sad.
+Her strength is weak.
+Her words are full, yet empty, and she is lost!
 Did you hear me?
 She is lost!
 Do you know her?
 Do you know where she is?
 Please find her and tell her Jesus loves her and wants to take her pain.
 Jesus is the only answer to our hurting and dying world.